 For a general overview of consulting services provided by the Department of Statistics, please refer to the Index.

-The objective of the drop-in statistical consulting service is to provide free statistical advice on University-related research projects.
+The objective of the short format statistical consulting service is to provide free statistical advice on University-related research projects.
 Any currently enrolled graduate student at the university may request assistance.
 The assistance given is primarily advice.
 Consultants will not do data entry or statistical analyses for you.
 This service is not to be used for homework problems or class projects.

 The consultants can advise on many aspects of statistical design and analysis, including but not limited to, designing a study, database management, data exploration, formulating a statistical model, determining the type of analysis that should be done, advising on appropriate statistical software, and interpretation of analyses.